Search this site

 "There," Mintu pointed her fingers in a manner that did not indicate any proper direction.
 "Oh, my!" she exclaimed and ran back to the spot of the accident.
 The exercise book was still lying there.
 Mintu returned after picking it up.
 The exercise book was muddy and soaked in water.

-The helping public, in its eagerness to make Uncle drink water, had also not spared the book.
+The helpful public, in its eagerness to make uncle drink water, had also not spared the book.
 "Oh, they have spoiled your book!
 Were you going to school?"

 "New book!
 It is completely damaged!"